ibm-cloud-docs/schematics/workspace-setup.md

 Collaborate in version control
 Because you treat your infrastructure as code with Terraform, a version control system is imperative as part of the deployment development process.
 Version control allows you to revert to previous configurations, audit changes to configurations, and share code with multiple teams.
 Version control also allows you to use a master branch that serves as the single source of truth for your infrastructure.
 Team members can then plan changes in branches before they merge those changes into the master branch.

-Use caution when managing critical resources
-Terraform is idempotent, which means that it erases and replaces the resource when you apply changes.
-As such, use caution when you create resources in Schematics that contain irreplaceable data, like databases.
-If you do choose to put these kinds of resources into Schematics, be sure to always use plan to confirm changes.
-Running plans show you how resources might be replaced or deleted.
-Inspect plan logs thoroughly before you apply the changes.
-For more information about plan and apply logs, see Deployment logs and annotations.

-Verify limits for services before you deploy resources Before you deploy a resource, check whether you can create the resource without reaching the service limit for your IBM account.
-If the service limit is reached, the resource will not be deployed until you increase your service quota or destroy other resources from that service.
-Run bx resource quotas to see all resource quota definitions for your account.

 Writing configurations
 If you bring your own Terraform configuration to Schematics, the following recommendations can help you better write configurations that are well-structured, reusable, and comprehensive.
 For more information about configuration anatomy, see Creating a configuration.